Uniform bounds for expressions involving modified Bessel functions: Uniform bounds for some expressions involving modified Bessel functions

 \section{Uniform bounds for some expressions involving modified Bessel functions}

 With our preliminary results stated, we are now able to present our bounds for the expressions involving modified Bessel functions that were presented in the introduction.
-We consider bounds in the regions $0\leq x<\infty$, $1\leq x<\infty$ and $0\leq x<1$ separately.
+We begin by considering the general case $-1<\beta<1$ and $\nu>-\frac{1}{2}$ and then specialise to the case $\beta=0$.